rancher/convoy/docs/devicemapper.md

 * `ThinpoolBlockSize`: Block size of thin-provisioning pool in bytes(not in sectors as command line specified)
 * `DefaultVolumeSize`: Default thin-provisioning volume size in bytes

+#### `snapshot create`
+`snapshot create` would use create a local Device Mapper snapshot of volume, means it's very fast, involving no data copying.
+The way how Device Mapper snapshot works also enable Convoy able to do incremental backup of snapshots.

+#### `backup create`
+`backup create` would incrementally backup a local snapshot to the backup destination.
+It supports `s3://` and `vfs:///` in the format of `s3://<bucket>@<region>/<path>` or `vfs:///<path>/`.
+Notice in order to work with S3, user need to configure AWS certificate, normally at `~/.aws/credentials`.
+See [here](https://github.com/aws/aws-sdk-go#configuring-credentials) for more details.

+In order to make incremental backup works, the latest backed up snapshot need to be perserved.
+It's needed to compare with the new snapshot to find difference in order to back them up.
+After the new snapshot has been backed up and become the latest backed up snapshot, the old snapshot can be delete.
+If the latest backed up snapshot cannot be found locally, the new snapshot would be backed up in full backup way rather than in incremental backup way.

 #### `snapshot inspect`:
 `snapshot inspect` would provides following informations at `DriverInfo` section:
 * `DevID`: Device Mapper device ID.